dell/csm-docs/content/docs/csidriver/release/powermax.md

 ## Release Notes - CSI PowerMax v2.7.0

 {{% pageinfo color="primary" %}} Linked Proxy mode for CSI reverse proxy is no longer actively maintained or supported.
-It will be deprecated in CSM 1.9 (Driver Version 2.9.0).
+It will be deprecated in CSM 1.9.
 It is highly recommended that you use stand alone mode going forward. {{% /pageinfo %}}

 > Note: Starting from CSI v2.4.0, Only Unisphere 10.0 REST endpoints are supported.
 It is mandatory that Unisphere should be updated to 10.0.
 Please find the instructions [here.](https://dl.dell.com/content/manual34878027-dell-unisphere-for-powermax-10-0-0-installation-guide.pdf?language=en-us&ps=true)